AlexBocken/mykb/docs/luks2.md

 # Boot into ISO, create LVM and mount

-We want three partitions: sda1: 1M, sda2: 500M (your EFI), and the rest for your encrypted hard-drive.
+We want two partitions: sda1: 500M, sda2: a lvm container for the rest for your encrypted hard-drive.
 Create partition table via `cfdisk` or similar tools.
+Note: for BIOS systems a dummy 1M parition would be also required.
+For UEFI this is not needed.

 ## Create LVM
 ```sh